Dedicated to helping our hospitals treat and beat heart and lung disease.

 Tel: 01895 828820

 I’m here to assist with all the wonderful community fundraising events that our amazing supporters put on for Harefield Hospital.
-From vintage afternoon teas and bake-offs, to table top sales and skydives – the list of fundraising activities is endless.
-We also have lots of people taking part in challenge events and I’m here to offer fundraising advice and support to them before and afterwards.
-I’m also responsible for processing incoming donations and coordinating volunteers.
+From vintage afternoon teas and school bake sales, to beard shaves and skydives – the list of fundraising activities is endless.
+We also have lots of supporters taking part in many challenge events and I’m here to give lots of support and advice before and after the event.
+I’m also responsible for processing incoming donations and coordinating our amazing volunteers.

 Tel: 01895 828820